ReddingSoftware/Google_NDB_Emulator/README.md

 # Google_NDB_Emulator

+Here is a YouTube video about this project https://youtu.be/4_zZzEzeuKE

 This allows you to test your Google NDB code locally in a development environment rather working with your actual database.
 It lets you work with the Google Cloud Datastore emulator to test your Google NDB code.